November 2, 2020

 After returning home, he shared the discovery with his faculty mentor, Gregg Hemmen.
 Hemmen was already familiar with the bike to work program through Adam Hofer, another student he mentors.
 He connected Hofer, who serves as Center of Hope’s Bike Ministry Pastor and Volunteer Coordinator, to Rider.
 Through this newly-formed relationship, Re: Cycle, a free bike distribution program was born.
 The program provides bikes to people who have employment but lack transportation.

 Re: Cycle was designed, evaluated, and launched as Jesse integrated his role as Campus Pastor with his Kairos journey.
-Much of his work bringing Re: Cycle to life helped him develop mastery in his Master of Arts in Christian Leadership program outcomes while continuing to serve in ministry.
+Much of his work bringing Re: Cycle to life helped him develop proficiency in his Master of Arts in Christian Leadership program outcomes while continuing to serve in ministry.

 “For several months now, Jesse has worked on the development of the Re: Cycle bike ministry.
 It has really given traction to the church he serves, the community in which he lives, and to himself personally,” said Hemmen.
 “We’ve spent quite a bit of time over the past few months talking through all layers of this new ministry.
 The idea is not all that novel – get bikes to people who need them for work transportation – but the way he and Crossroads Church have done this from a systems perspective, a collaborative leadership perspective, and a posture of empowerment for those who are struggling is now causing them to evaluate other ministries in the church.”